espeon/geranium/readme.md

 - `CACHE_DIR`: The directory to store cached preprocessed images in.
 If empty, only memory will be used.
 Defaults to "./data/foyer".
 - `CACHE_SIZE`: The maximum size of the cache, by items.
 Defaults to 1024.
 - `JPEG_QUALITY`: The JPEG quality to use when compressing images.
 Defaults to 87.
-- `ONLY_JPEG`: Will only permit JPEGs from being generated.
+- `ONLY_JPEG`: Will only generate JPEGs.
 Defaults to false.
 - `MAX_WIDTH`: The maximum width of the image to resize to.
 Defaults to 1200.
 - `MAX_HEIGHT`: The maximum height of the image to resize to.
 Defaults to 1200.
 - `MAX_BLOB_SIZE`: The maximum size of the blob to fetch.
 Defaults to 64MB.